Alternaria brassicicola: Pathogenesis and infection

 There are three main sources of infection: nearby infected seeds, spores from plant debris in the topsoil and Brassica weeds, and spores moved by wind and air from farther away.
 Infected leaves can spread their spores up to a diameter of 1800m.
 There are also three major entry points to the host cell: epidermal penetration, stomatal penetration and penetration through an insect.
 Contact with the host cell triggers the release of various cell wall degrading enzymes which allow the fungus to attach itself to the plant and begin degradation.
 The suggested mode of attack is through host-specific toxins, primarily AB toxins, that induce cell death by apoptosis.
 This results in what look like dents and lesions in the host plant.
-These are brown, concentric circles with a yellow tinge at the circumference, usually about 0.5-2.5cm in diameter.
+These are brown, concentric circles with a yellow tinge at the circumference, usually about 0.5-2.5 cm in diameter.
 Necrosis can generally be observed within 48 hours of infection.
 The spores can reside on the external seed coat of infected seeds, but the mycelium can also penetrate under the seed coat, where it has the ability to remain viable for several years.
 Occasionally, it can even penetrate the embryo tissue.
 The primary mode of transmission is through contaminated seed.
 Also, the infection is not limited to specific areas of the host plant; it can spread all over and even cause damping off of the seedlings at a relatively early stage.
 It also affects the host species at various developmental stages.
 As mentioned above, seedlings exhibit dark stem lesions followed by damping off.
 Velvety, black spots, resembling soot, can be observed on older plants.
 Pathogenesis is affected by factors such as: temperature, humidity, pH, reactive oxidation species, host defense molecules.